dotnet/docs-maui/docs/user-interface/controls/boxview.md

 ## Create a BoxView

-To draw a rectangle or square, create a <xref:Microsoft.Maui.Controls.BoxView> object and set its `Color`, `WidthRequest`, and `HeightRequest` properties.
+To draw a rectangle or square, create a <xref:Microsoft.Maui.Controls.BoxView> object and set its `Color`, <xref:Microsoft.Maui.Controls.VisualElement.WidthRequest>, and <xref:Microsoft.Maui.Controls.VisualElement.HeightRequest> properties.
 Optionally, you can also set its `CornerRadius` property.

 The following XAML example shows how to create a <xref:Microsoft.Maui.Controls.BoxView>: